 Tom is one of the most widely respected, most successful and well known coaches in womens soccer history.
-Tom coached Orlando Pride in Florida most recently and commenced his new position as New Zealand National Team Head Coach on October 25th.
-2019.
-In Orlando he was Head Coach of Orlando Pride in the NWSL coaching the likes of Alex Morgan, and five time FIFA World Player of the Year Marta.
+Tom coached Orlando Pride in Florida most recently and took over as head coach New Zealand National Team Head Coach on October, 2019.
+In Orlando he coached the likes of Alex Morgan, and five time FIFA World Player of the Year Marta.
 He was previously assistant National Team coach for the Canadian National team and head coach of the USA Women's National Team and the Australian National team for many years.
 Tom has wide-ranging experience in elite soccer with a professional playing career spanning 18 years playing with clubs in Scotland, England and Australia.
 At the conclusion of his playing career Tom moved into coaching and over the past 25 years has pursued his career in the USA, Australia, Japan and Malaysia.
 His expertise results from working extensively in all aspects of coaching in both men’s and women’s soccer.
 This has included National teams, professional clubs and also elite development as National Technical Director.
 Tom holds an AFC Pro License and has led teams to three FIFA Women’s World Cups.

 Current: New Zealand Womens National Team